sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

     ![](images/dev24.png)

-## Task 3: Review GitHub Workflow execution
+### Task 3: Review GitHub Workflow execution

-In this task, you will review the GitHub workflow execution:
+In this task, you will review the GitHub workflow execution.

 1. On the repository page, go to **Actions**.